pyvuetify/pyvuetify/docs/component/Banner.rst

                     ]
                 }],
                 children=[
                     'Three line text string example with two actions.
-One to two lines is preferable.
-Three lines should be considered the maximum string length on desktop in order to keep messages short and actionable.'
+One to two lines is preferable. ' 'Three lines should be considered the maximum string length on desktop in order to ' 'keep messages short and actionable.'
                 ]
             )